Extended Version: Characterizing Distributed Photovoltaic Panel Investment Equilibria: Investment Model

-Given the players $\mathcal I_\mathrm{inv}$, actions $x = \{x_i\}_{i \in \mathcal I_\mathrm{inv}}$, and payoff \eqref{eq:inv:po}, we have defined the \emph{solar panel investment game}, which is an \emph{aggregate game} where the dependence of investor $i$'s payoff on the other investors' decisions is only through the total panel capacity $c$.
-A Nash equilibrium (NE) for this game is defined as: \begin{definition}[NE for panel investment game] For a market mechanism $m$, the aggregate panel capacity $c$ constitutes an NE for the solar panel investment game with market structure $m$ if there exists a collection of investment decisions $x$ such that $\Pi_{m,i}^\mathrm{inv}(x_i, c)\ge \Pi_{m,i}^\mathrm{inv}(x_i',c)$, for all $x_i' \in \{0,1\}$ and $i\in \mathcal I_\mathrm{inv}$, and \eqref{eq:agg:c} holds. \end{definition}
+Given the players $\mathcal I_\mathrm{inv}$, actions $x = \{x_i\}_{i \in \mathcal I_\mathrm{inv}}$, and payoff \eqref{eq:inv:po}, we have defined the \emph{panel investment game}, which is an \emph{aggregate game} where investor $i$'s payoff depends on the other investors' decisions only through the total panel capacity $c$.
+A Nash equilibrium (NE) for this game is defined as: \begin{definition}[NE for panel investment game] The aggregate panel capacity $c$ constitutes an NE for the \textcolor{black}{panel} investment game under market mechanism $m$ if there exists a collection of investment decisions $x$ such that $\Pi_{m,i}^\mathrm{inv}(x_i, c)\ge \Pi_{m,i}^\mathrm{inv}(x_i',c)$, for all $x_i' \in \{0,1\}$ and $i\in \mathcal I_\mathrm{inv}$, and \eqref{eq:agg:c} holds. \end{definition}

 Under this condition, no investor will have an incentive to unilaterally deviate from the NE decision given the aggregate capacity that is consistent with everyone's investment decision.

 Building on this investment model, we next examine several representative solar market mechanisms to assess how their structural differences influence investors’ payoffs and, in turn, the resulting long-term NE aggregate capacities.